-Creative Writing Prompts for Kids and Lots of Ideas for You, PLUS Bonus Support Resources— There’s no doubt about it—kids love adventures.
+Writing Prompts for Kids and Lots of Ideas for You, PLUS Bonus Support Resources— There’s no doubt about it—kids love adventures.
 Exploring, creating, and questioning are essential aspects of childhood, and you can promote these endeavors in your students through daily creative writing activities.

 To support a regular creative writing practice, we published four lists of prompts for kids (with 251 prompts in all!).